HANDICAPPED PARKING, LONG & SHORT TERM

 - A Florida or out-of-state physician, osteopathic physician, podiatrist, chiropractic or optometrist, the Florida Division of Blind Services, the Adjudication Office of the U.S. Department of Veterans Affairs, the U.S. Veterans Administration, or the Florida Department of Veterans Affairs.

-- Long-term permits are issues for a period of four years and expire on the disabled person’s birthday.
+- Long-term permits are issued for a period of four years and expire on the disabled person’s birthday.

 - Individuals seeking the long-term parking placard must submit a completed application.
 There is no fee.

 Temporary disabled person parking placards are available to any individual with a temporary disability.
 This has to be certified by a Florida or out-of-state physician, osteopathic physician, chiropractor, optometrist, the Florida Division of Blind Services, or the Adjudication Office of the U.S. Veterans Administration.

 Individuals seeking the temporary parking placard must submit a completed application, along with a $15 fee.
 The permit may be valid as determined by your physician not to exceed six months.